casparvitch/qdmpy/README.md

 - save_plots
 - show_scalebar
 - annotate_image_regions
-    - Used for ROI/AOI PL plots only.
+    - Used for ROI/AOI pl plots only.
 - save_fig_type
     - E.g. "png", "pdf", "svg" (svg slow!).
 - large_fig_save_type
     - Jstream is huge & slow as an svg, allows large figs like this to have different type.
 - colormaps
     - Choose colormap used for each type of image, a dict with possible keys:
-        - param_images, residual_images, sigma_images, PL_images, bnv_images, dshift_images, bfield_images.
+        - param_images, residual_images, sigma_images, pl_images, bnv_images, dshift_images, bfield_images.
 - colormap_range_dicts
     - Choose range of values mapped across to the colormap limits, for each 'type' of image if you want to override, you must copy the full dict (not just the ones you want to change).
     ```